With a lever big enough I can move the world (Chapter 1)

 “Oh, think about this.
-I own the merc unit, am a actress who’s written some ah… fiction.”
+I own the merc unit, am an actress who’s written some ah… fiction.”

 “Uh-huh…” Aiko was the first to verbalize the ‘What the hell are you thinking’ implication, but they were all thinking.

 I looked at Kelia.
-“How much you want to bet the FWLM would swallow a actress wanting to do a movie about Helm’s hammering by the snakes, considering said actress is from the Suns, and is willing to hang around the region for 5 years while doing it?”
+“How much you want to bet the FWLM would swallow an actress wanting to do a movie about Helm’s hammering by the snakes, considering said actress is from the Suns, and is willing to hang around the region for five years while doing it?”

 Ichigo blinked.
 Aiko blinked.
 Kelia paused.
 Paused some more.
 “Got a role for me, I hope…” I nodded at that.
 “Could work, yes.”
 Kelia thought about it some more.
 “And I’m sure that they’d not get the idea we’re actually cache hunting…”

 “If you think I would believe you’d let Kiki wander off to do this insanity alone, you’re crazy.
 And getting away from New Avalon wouldn’t be a bad idea for her or me.”
 She shrugged.
 “If nothing else, I could while not filming either do PIO work, or if nothing else, act as a maid… what’s the military term for that?”